 Doctors don't always know why a baby develops a cleft lip, though some clefts may be related to genetic (inherited) factors.
 Also, some environmental factors can increase the risk of a birth defect, such as:

 Usually, cleft lip is found when a baby is born.
-Sometimes, it's seen on a prenatal ultrasound.
+Sometimes, it's seen before the baby is born on a prenatal ultrasound.

 Cleft lip can be associated with feeding problems.
 Later in life, it may lead to dental problems, speech problems, and even issues with self-esteem and social interactions.
-So it's important to correct a cleft lip with surgery while a child is young.
+It's important to correct a cleft lip with surgery while a child is young.

 Most babies who have a cleft lip have a surgery called cheiloplasty (KY-lo-plass-tee) to repair it when they're about 3 months old.
 This is done in the hospital while the baby is under general anesthesia.